RishitPant/Disfluency_Restoration/README.md

 ## Limitations & Future Improvements

-- **Validation metric mismatch** — the model is checkpointed on validation loss, but the competition metric is WER.
-Future work would compute WER on a held-out validation sample after each epoch (using `jiwer`) and checkpoint on that directly.
 - **Disfluency removal is exact-match only** — the data preparation step does not handle case variations or normalisation before matching against the disfluency list.
 A regex-based or unicode-normalised approach would be more robust for Hindi text.
 - **No explicit audio-text alignment** — the fusion is positional (concatenation), not attention-based.
 A cross-attention mechanism that aligns audio timestamps with text positions could improve recall of disfluencies that occur at specific points in the utterance.
-- **Single modality fallback** — when ASR output is empty (missing or unreadable audio), the model falls back to text-only input gracefully via the `build_multimodal()` function.

 ---